-As a great source of protein and fatty acids, chicken is a staple protein in the dog food industry — it’s even common in products that aren’t actually chicken flavored.
+As an excellent source of essential amino acids, chicken is a staple source of protein in the dog food industry — it’s even common in products that aren’t actually chicken flavored.

 But this ingredient can be a problem for dogs allergic to chicken or suffering from chicken sensitivities, and many owners struggle to find a food that doesn’t contain any traces of chicken.

 Don’t worry!
-We’ve dug around and found several completely chicken-free dog foods for your pooch.
+We’ve dug around and found several of the best chicken-free dog foods for your pooch.
 We’ll share them and discuss a few reasons many owners like to avoid chicken-based dog foods below.

 Why Do Some Dogs Need Chicken-Free Dog Food?

-While chicken is one of the most popular kibble ingredients, it’s also one of the more common allergies seen in dogs.
+While chicken is one of the most popular kibble ingredients and an excellent source of protein, it’s also one of the more common allergies seen in dogs.
 This means that chicken can trigger an immune response in afflicted dogs, with their bodies reacting to the ingredient as though it were a dangerous invader.

-As with humans, food allergies can trigger mild or severe immune responses.
+As with humans, food allergies can trigger mild or severe immune responses, known as allergic reactions.
 However, the symptoms of food allergies in dogs differ pretty significantly from those people experience.

-Common signs of food allergies in doggos include:
+Common symptoms of food allergies in doggos include:

 - Skin rash (especially around the thighs, feet, or ears)